noiseprotocol/noise_spec/noise.md

  by the client.

- * A client could choose whether to authenticate itself based on the server's response (e.g. switch between InteractiveXX and InteractiveNX).
+ * A client could choose whether to authenticate itself based on the server's response.

- * A client could attempt an abbreviated handshake based on cached information, and if this information is stale the server can fall back to a full handshake (e.g. switch between InteractiveIK and InteractiveXX).
+ * A client could attempt an abbreviated handshake based on cached information, and if this information is stale the server can fall back to a full handshake.

 Branching requires:

  * Designating a branch message

- * Assigning branch numbers to the alternatives for the branch message (where branch number zero is the default, and other branches count up from there).
+ * Assigning branch numbers and names to the alternatives for the branch message (where branch number zero is the default, and other branches count up from there).

  * Providing some way to indicate the branch number to the recipient (see Section 7).